First time buyers guide

 Self-employed or contractors

-The bank of Mum and Dad (or Granny and Grandad)
+The Bank of Mum and Dad (or Granny and Grandad)

-You could keep back some of the money from your deposit to cover these costs, or it is sometimes possible to add the fees to your mortgage loan, so you won’t lose any money if the mortgage doesn’t go ahead, providing the fees are refundable.
+Before rushing ahead with your mortgage application, make sure you're aware of any fees, which are in addition to moving costs.
+You could keep back some of your deposit to cover these costs, or sometimes you can add the fees to your mortgage.
+Providing the fees are refundable, you won’t lose any money if the mortgage doesn’t go ahead.

-Types of mortgage fees
+Types of mortgage fees:

-• Booking or reservation fee – Some lenders charge a separate reservation fee to secure a fixed-rate, tracker or discount deal.
+• Booking or reservation fee – Some lenders charge a separate reservation fee to secure a fixed-rate, tracker, or discount deal.
 This is always payable upfront and is non-refundable.
 Some lenders roll this charge into the arrangement fee.

 Other costs of buying a home